Fix text not pasting after dictation

 Follow these steps in order.
 The earlier steps resolve the most common cases.

 Open the Scratchpad.
-Press Win+Alt+S to access your last transcript.
-Click Copy, then paste where you need it.
+Press Win+Alt+S to access your last transcript, then click Copy and paste where you need it.

 Use "Paste last transcript" as a backup.
 Press Alt+Shift+Z, or click the Wispr Flow icon in your system tray and select Paste last transcript.
 If text appears, auto-paste timing was the issue.

 Check app-specific paste shortcuts.
-Some apps (terminals, some IDEs) use Ctrl+Shift+V instead.
+Some terminals and IDEs use Ctrl+Shift+V instead.
 For these apps, use "Paste last transcript" or paste manually.

 Change your dictation shortcut if it conflicts.
-Open Flow Settings → General, find the Shortcuts section, and click Change.
-Choose a shortcut that does not conflict with other apps.
+Open Flow Settings → General, find the Shortcuts section, click Change, and choose a shortcut that doesn't conflict with other apps.

 Test in Notepad.
 Dictate a short phrase.
 If text appears there but not in your target app, that app may block clipboard access.

 Restart Flow.
-Right-click the Flow icon in the system tray and select Quit, then reopen.
-Dictate a short phrase.
+Right-click the Flow icon in the system tray and select Quit, then reopen and dictate a short phrase.
 If text pastes, the issue is resolved.

 Note: Some apps block clipboard access, including Citrix, RDP, virtual desktops, terminals (cmd, PowerShell, Wezterm — use Ctrl+Shift+V or right-click), EMR/healthcare software, and Outlook classic (wait 1–2 seconds or paste manually).